Want to create interactive content? It’s easy in Genially!

 Do the work.

 a.
-Assignment Submission: Students should submit assignments as requested by their due dates.
-Assignments that must be submitted in Canvas should be completed by their due dates; however, they can be accepted until the “available by” date with no late penalties.
-After the “available by” date, no submissions are allowed.
-Exceptions include bonus and makeup work, which will not be accepted after their due dates.
+Assignment Submission: Students should submit assignments as requested by their due dates (soft deadlines).
+However, assignments that must be submitted in Canvas can be accepted until the hard deadlines (also known as the “available by” dates) with no late penalties.
+After the hard deadlines, no submissions will be accepted.
+Bonus and makeup work will not be accepted after their due dates (soft deadlines).
 If students encounter technical issues and are unable to submit or complete an electronic assignment, they should notify the proper help desk (i.e., Canvas or Connect) immediately to allow ample time to rectify the issue prior to the deadline.
-After contacting the help desk, students should email me with a case number for follow-up if the issue has not been resolved.
-Students should refer to the Troubleshooting page in Canvas (Modules) for details. b.
-Exam Protocol: Electronic devices (especially phones) should be silent and not visible during the time of the exam.
+After contacting the help desk, students should email the instructor with a case number for follow-up if the issue has not been resolved.
+Students should refer to the Technical Support page in Canvas for details. b.
+Exam Protocol: Electronic devices (especially phones) should be silent and not visible during the duration of the exam.
 Students are not allowed to exit the testing site and return to complete the exam.
 Students should use the restroom, gather materials for an illness, and retrieve materials needed for the test prior to class.
 Students should bring a #2 pencil to class and mark answers on the scantron properly.
 Any errors made should be clearly erased, and all answers must be marked within the given time.
 In the event of a take-home/ online exam, students should follow instructions and complete the assessment by its deadline.

 Hybrid Class